sassoftware/ci360-sample-mobile-apps/README.md

    );
    ```

-5. The `getSdkVersion` function is implemented in the `react-native-mobile-sdk.mm` file as follows:
+5. The `getSdkVersion` function is implemented in the `react-native-mobile-sdk.mm` file, as follows:

    ```objective-c
    RCT_EXPORT_METHOD(getSdkVersion:(RCTResponseSenderBlock)callback){